Can you drive if your driver’s license got suspended for DUI?

 To qualify for the occupational restrictive license you must have a valid Washington State drivers license or be stationed in Washington State on active military duty.
 You’re not eligible if your drivers license is suspended for: DUI, physical control (drug or alcohol-related), minor in possession, vehicular assault or vehicular homicide, failure to pay child support, Fraud, Medical or vision reasons, violation of court-ordered probation, habitual traffic offender status, or because you failed to pass the medical or visual examination, driver skills examination, or undergo required alcohol/chemical dependency treatment.
 Additionally any violation of ORL restrictions, and/or Canceled SR-22 insurance (proof of financial responsibility) makes you ineligible immediately.

 What is the Combined Ignition Interlock License and Occupational License?

 As of 2013, a DOL created a new restrictive license called the combined IIL/ORL.
 This type of restricted license comes into play when you’re required to have both the ignition interlock license and the occupational restrictive license.
 You will be required to have both of these restricted licenses if you have been suspended for an alcohol-related offense, and you’re eligible for an occupational restrictive license.

-If your license has been suspended if you’re facing a proposed license revocation it is best to speak with a qualified Seattle DUI Lawyer to discuss your options.
+If your license has been suspended if you’re facing a proposed license revocation it is best to contact with a qualified Seattle DUI Lawyer to discuss your options.
 Because time is of the essence it is important to apply for any restricted licenses ASAP upon receiving the notice of suspension.
-Otherwise there could be a period where the DOL is still processing the application and the drivers license or privilege to drive has been suspended.
+Otherwise, there could be a period where the DOL is still processing the application and the driver’s license or privilege to drive has been suspended.
 Which obviously is not good if an individual has to drive for work or worse yet their job requires them to drive.